digital-rama/django-simple-currencies/README.md

 ## Setup

-Either clone this repository into your project, or install with ```pip install django-simple-currencies```
+Either clone this repository into your project, or install with ```pip install django-simple-currencies-py3```

 You'll need to add ```currencies``` to ```INSTALLED_APPS``` in your project's ``settings.py`` file :